elmtree-askmo/cloudcannon-app/content/learn/psychology/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted.md

 url: /learn/psychology/questions/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted
 score: -1.0
 related_article1:
-    id: 170534
+    id: 170543
-    title: How does the cerebellum contribute to motor coordination and cognitive functions?
+    title: >-
+        What are the major arteries supplying blood to the brain, and how do they relate to stroke risk?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
+    url: /learn/psychology/questions/what-are-the-major-arteries-supplying-blood-to-the-brain-and-how-do-they-relate-to-stroke-risk
 related_article2:
-    id: 170526
+    id: 170529
-    title: How was lobotomy historically used in the treatment of psychosis, and what were its side effects?
+    title: >-
+        How do the primary motor cortex and basal ganglia contribute to motor control in the frontal lobe?
     subject: Psychology
-    url: /learn/psychology/questions/how-was-lobotomy-historically-used-in-the-treatment-of-psychosis-and-what-were-its-side-effects
+    url: /learn/psychology/questions/how-do-the-primary-motor-cortex-and-basal-ganglia-contribute-to-motor-control-in-the-frontal-lobe
 related_article3:
-    id: 170544
+    id: 170542
+    title: >-
-    title: What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
+        What are the differences between hemorrhagic and ischemic strokes, and what are their neurological consequences?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
+    url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
 related_article4:
-    id: 170530
+    id: 170535
-    title: What are the common symptoms and consequences of traumatic brain injury and stroke?
+    title: >-
+        What are the differences between the lateral and anterior corticospinal tracts in motor control pathways?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
+    url: /learn/psychology/questions/what-are-the-differences-between-the-lateral-and-anterior-corticospinal-tracts-in-motor-control-pathways
 related_article5:
-    id: 170535
+    id: 170533
-    title: What are the differences between the lateral and anterior corticospinal tracts in motor control pathways?
+    title: >-
+        What is the genetic basis of Huntington's disease, and how is it inherited?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-the-lateral-and-anterior-corticospinal-tracts-in-motor-control-pathways
+    url: /learn/psychology/questions/what-is-the-genetic-basis-of-huntingtons-disease-and-how-is-it-inherited
 ---

 &nbsp;